How to monitor app protection policies

-For information about creating app protection policies, see How to create and assign app protection policies.
+For more information, see How to create and assign app protection policies.

 The retention period for app protection data is 90 days.
-Any app instances that have checked in to the MAM service within the past 90 days will be included in the App Protection Status report.
+Any app instances that have checked in to the MAM service within the past 90 days is included in the app protection status report.
 An app instance is a unique user + app + device.

 Assigned users: The total number of assigned users in your company who are using an app that is associated with a policy in a work context and are protected and licensed, as well as the assigned users that are unprotected and unlicensed.

-Flagged users: The number of users who are experiencing issues.
+Flagged users: The number of users who are experiencing issues with their devices.
 Jailbroken (iOS) and rooted (Android) devices are reported under Flagged users.
-Users with devices that are flagged by the Google SafetyNet device attestation check (if turned on by the IT admin) are reported here.
+Also, users with devices that are flagged by the Google SafetyNet device attestation check (if turned on by the IT admin) are reported here.